dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/09 Lecture 09.md

 :::{.proof title="of 1"}
 Observe that $\ro{T}{U_\et}$ is representable, since it's isomorphic to $\ro{G}{U_\et}$ as a scheme and $G$ was a finite étale group scheme.
+How to we go from representability on $U$ to $X$?
+We can use that descent is effective.
+Note that it is *not* effective for schemes,
 :::